Short boundary walk from Standen towards Weir Wood Reservoir

-Standen Rocks, once used by the Beale children and grandchildren from Standen for picnic teas, on the left, are moss-covered sandstone outcrops close to the path.
+Standen Rocks, once used by the Beale children and grandchildren from Standen for picnic teas, on the right, are moss-covered sandstone outcrops close to the path.
 If there’s time, make a detour to explore them and the wonderful views they offer across the reservoir.
 In the Beales’ day, the view would have been very different, as the reservoir, fed by the River Medway, was not built until 1952.
 Back on the path, alongside the hedgerow there is an interpretation board on Standen Rocks.

 Views of Standen

 The path here is sunken between deep banks, caused by the gradual wearing away of the surface by centuries of use and erosion.
 Soon there are good views back down to the reservoir on the right.
 Many of the fields here are relatively small and were probably carved in Saxon or Norman times from the great Andredsweald Forest which covered this area.
 Across these fields, Standen House comes back into view on the right.

 (Points 10 - 11 on map) Very shortly you will come to another stile (no fencing) with a three point Public Footpath sign (10).
 Continue ahead walking up the sunken path, up the hill.
 At the National Trust gate and three pointed finger post in the field continue ahead, keeping the hedgerow/fence line to your right hand side (11).